Cloudbox/autoscan/README.md

 There are a couple of things to take note of in the config:

 - URL.
 The URL can link to the docker container directly, the localhost or a reverse proxy sitting in front of Plex.
-- Database.
-Autoscan needs access to the database file to check whether files have actually been changed.
-The database file is named `com.plexapp.plugins.library.db` and you MUST provide a path to this file which can be accessed by Autoscan. \
-  *An example path is given in the above config file.*
 - Token.
 We need a Plex API Token to make requests on your behalf.
 [This article](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) should help you out.
 - Rewrite.
 If Plex is not running on the host OS, but in a Docker container (or Autoscan is running in a Docker container), then you need to rewrite paths accordingly.
 Check out our [rewriting section](#rewriting-paths) for more info.